rayrayraykk/agentscope-runtime/cookbook/en/sandbox_advanced.md

 ### Starting the Server

-Once your `.env` file is configured, start the server:
+You can also start the server directly without using startup options after configuring the `.env` file.

 ```bash
 runtime-sandbox-server